Locomotive: Steam

 A steam locomotive is a locomotive whose primary power source is a steam engine.
 The most common form of steam locomotive also contains a boiler to generate the steam used by the engine.
 The water in the boiler is heated by burning combustible material – usually coal, wood, or oil – to produce steam.
 The steam moves reciprocating pistons which are connected to the locomotive's main wheels, known as the "driving wheels".
-Both fuel and water supplies are carried with the locomotive, either on the locomotive itself, in bunkers and tanks, (this arrangement is known as a "tank locomotive") or pulled behind the locomotive, in tenders, (this arrangement is known as a "tender locomotive").
+Both fuel and water supplies are carried with the locomotive, either on the locomotive itself in bunkers and tanks (this arrangement is known as a "tank locomotive"), or pulled behind the locomotive in one or more tenders (this arrangement is known as a "tender locomotive").

 The first full-scale working railway steam locomotive was built by Richard Trevithick in 1802.
-It was constructed for the Coalbrookdale ironworks in Shropshire in England though no record of it working there has survived.
+It was constructed for the Coalbrookdale ironworks in Shropshire, England, though no record of it operating there has survived.
 On 21 February 1804, the first recorded steam-hauled railway journey took place as another of Trevithick's locomotives hauled a train from the Penydarren ironworks, in Merthyr Tydfil, to Abercynon in South Wales.
 Accompanied by Andrew Vivian, it ran with mixed success.
-The design incorporated a number of important innovations including the use of high-pressure steam which reduced the weight of the engine and increased its efficiency.
+The design incorporated many important innovations, including the use of high-pressure steam, which reduced the weight of the engine and increased its efficiency.